 The program offers services such as home visitation, parenting classes and play morning.
 It offers couples opportunities to register for the parenting classes like Boot Camp for New Dads, and Infant Care and Wellness, offered monthly.
 Both mom and dad can participate, speak directly to the instructor, and ask questions in an informal setting.

-can contact the Army Community Service for more information at (254)-288-4227, or hood.armymwr.com and CRDAMC labor and delivery at (254)-288-8109, or darnall.tricare.mil.
+New and expectant parents can contact the Army Community Service for more information at (254)-288-4227, or hood.armymwr.com and CRDAMC labor and delivery at (254)-288-8109, or darnall.tricare.mil.